geoffreybennett/alsa-scarlett-gui/INTERFACES.md

-# Focusrite Scarlett Interface Features by Model
+# Focusrite Scarlett and Clarett Interface Features by Model

 The information here was compiled carefully and is believed accurate but there might still be mistakes.
 Please independently confirm before relying on anything here.

-## 6i6 Gen 2
+## Scarlett 6i6 Gen 2

 - 6× Hardware Inputs
   - Analogue In 1–2: Mic/Line/Inst In 1–2 (Pad)